 - a.
 To evaluate members of the faculty in individual cases of promotion and tenure and to conduct all of the prescribed reviews of the service of faculty members and of the qualifications of prospective faculty members to be hired above the rank of Assistant Professor. - b.
-To present their reasoned recommendations for tenure and promotion and the appointment of faculty above the rank of Assistant Professor to the Provost and the President.
+To present their reasoned recommendations for tenure and promotion and the appointment of faculty above the rank of Assistant Professor to the provost and the president.

-2.8.1.5 Faculty Development and Scholarship Committee

-Membership consists of six voting members, two from each division, elected by the faculty for three-year terms.
+2.8.1.5 Faculty Development and Scholarship Committee Membership consists of four voting members, at least one from each division, elected by the faculty for three-year terms.

 - a.
 To identify the interests and needs of the faculty concerning their professional growth and development. - b.
-To help develop and implement an on-going program of faculty development that includes the areas of teaching, advising, and scholarship and research. - c.
-To recommend to the President for appropriate action guidelines governing grants for faculty development, scholarship, and travel. - d.
-To consider requests and review applications for sabbatical leaves and leaves of absence and to make recommendations to the President concerning such requests. - e.
-To consider and review applications for faculty summer grants and make recommendations to the Provost regarding these grants. - f.
-To review applicants and make recommendations for the Class of 1932 Research Professor and the Donald B. Hoffman Research Fellowship, to nominate faculty members for the Robert C. Williams Award for Junior Faculty, and to make recommendations to the President concerning these faculty awards.
+To help develop and implement an ongoing program of faculty development that includes the areas of teaching, advising, and scholarship. - c.
+To recommend to the president for appropriate action guidelines governing grants for faculty development, scholarship, and travel. - d.
+To consider requests and review applications for sabbatical leaves and leaves of absence and to make recommendations to the president concerning such requests. - e.
+To consider and review applications for faculty summer grants and make recommendations to the provost regarding these grants. - f.
+To review applications for the Class of 1932 Research Professor, the Donald B. Hoffman Research Fellowship, the Robert C. Williams Award for Junior Faculty, and the Rising Scholar Award, and to make recommendations to the president concerning these faculty awards.

-2.8.1.6 Faculty Personnel and Policies Committee

-Membership consists of seven voting members elected by the faculty, at least one from each division.
+2.8.1.6 Faculty Personnel and Policies Committee Membership consists of five voting members elected by the faculty, at least one from each division.

-a.
-To consider questions, recommend policy to the President for appropriate action, and represent the faculty in the following areas: general conditions of employment,

-- including questions of contracts (letters of appointment), retirement, compensation, teaching loads, and non-teaching assignments. - b.
-To act as an appellate body (without the ex officio members of the committee) to consider individual faculty personnel problems other than tenure and promotion appeals directed to it by any faculty member and to make recommendations to the President of the College (see Section 4.3 for Problem Resolution Procedures). - To review and recommend the regular publication and revision of the Trustees' Handbook for Faculty. - d.
+- a.
+To consider questions, recommend policy to the president for appropriate action, and represent the faculty in the following areas: general conditions of employment, including questions of contracts (letters of appointment), retirement, compensation, teaching loads, and non-teaching assignments. - b.
+To act as an appellate body (without the ex officio members of the committee) to consider individual faculty personnel problems other than tenure and promotion appeals directed to it by any faculty member and to make recommendations to the president (see Section 4.3 for Faculty Problem Resolution: General). - c.
+To review and recommend the regular publication and revision of the faculty handbook. - d.
 To serve as a liaison group between the faculty and the administrative officers on pertinent matters.